How to Install Matomo with Nginx on Ubuntu

 Configuring File Permissions for Matomo

-Proper file permissions ensure Matomo’s security and correct functioning.
+Proper file permissions are essential for Matomo’s security and correct functioning.

 Directories Permissions